 Provides health insurance subsidies, peer support, information and referral, patient education and treatment information.

 Provides supportive medical care for individuals with terminal illness and their families, focusing on pain and symptom control, and preparation and support before and after dealth.
 Assistance with home problems and bereavement is also provided.

 Provides information on human physical growth abnormalities, counseling, and assistance to families of individuals with human growth diseases; and supports research on the causes and treatment of human growth abnormalities through fundraising efforts.
 With a membership to the national organization, families receive newsletters and an invitation to the national meeting with featured educational programs.

 5350 Lamme Road, Dayton, OH 45439

-Provides a comprehensive in-patient program providing assessment and therapeutic treatment for children ages 4-17 undergoing depression, anxiety disorders, behavior problems, etc. Staff also provdie family therapy and recreation groups.
+Provides a comprehensive in-patient program providing assessment and therapeutic treatment for children ages 4-17 undergoing depression, anxiety disorders, behavior problems, etc. Staff also provide family therapy and recreation groups.

 Beavercreek: 9937) 426-0485

 Provides eye exams, eye glasses, and other eye care needs as funds allow to individuals needing eye care.
 Lions club officers change periodically, so you may have to call around to get an updated phone number